 Doctors and Patients

-The Trump Administration revealed a plan in April 2019 that would restructure how primary-care doctors are paid in order to reduce the high costs of Medicare.
-According to Seema Verma, administrator of the Centers for Medicare & Medicaid Services, the current fee-for-service method creates “perverse incentives to offer more care” (WSJ).
+According to Seema Verma, former administrator of the Centers for Medicare & Medicaid Services, the fee-for-service method creates “perverse incentives to offer more care.”

 The Affordable Care Act